Skip to main content

 • True/False

-Apart from the Essay question, feedback can be provided for correct and incorrect answers.
-There are negative marking and partial credit options for some question types.
+Apart from the Essay question, automated feedback can be provided for correct and incorrect answers.
+Negative marking options are available for Multiple Answer and Matching questions, partial credit is available for Multiple Answer, Fill in the Blanks and Matching questions.

 See Question Types on Blackboard's website for step-by-step written guidance on how to create each of the questions types.